GravityPDF/gravity-pdf/README.txt

 * Bug - Fix up notices in custom templates when using poll/survey/quiz add ons.
 * Bug - Fix up notice in custom template when the form description is empty
 * Bug - Fix up notices in mPDF template when using headers/footers
+* Bug - Fix up error in PDF when signature field wasn't filled in

 = 3.6.0 =